SteveHindmarsh/CC.Input/README.md

 4. Which fields may require indexes and what types of indexes, further use cases?
 5. Object Models what scope should be used, should we have model mappers for use with Data Transfer Objects (DTO's)?
 6. CC.Input.Data currently has a reference to CC.Input.Logic.Model which should ideally not be referenced in that direction.
-7. Blazor UI & API Exception handling / security /logging?
+7. Blazor UI & API Exception handling / security /logging? / UX feedback & buzy indicators
 8. Validation is seperate from Entity model to make it more useful/portable.
 9. The Unit tests demonstrate the seperation of concerns but are not comprehensive.